Pearsonj/reactToDoApp/README.md

-# this is a simple to do list application that uses an api to pull in task to populate the to do list
+# this is a simple to do list application that uses the JSONplaceholder api to pull in tasks to populate the to do list

 It is made using react in the node.js environment